adap/flower/doc/source/contributor-how-to-release-flower.rst

 `GitHub: Compare v1.2.0...main <https://github.com/adap/flower/compare/v1.2.0...main>`_

 Thank the authors who contributed since the last release.
-This command helps extract them: ``git log --format='%aN' v1.1.0..HEAD | sort -u``.
-The command has the same order as ``git shortlog``.
+This can be done by running the `./dev/add-shortlog.sh` convenience script (it can be ran multiple times and will update the names in the list if new contributors were added in the meantime).

 During the release
 ------------------